-At the Barrow Stroke Program, we are committed to providing excellent care, informing the community about prevention through control of risk factors, and finding new ways of treating and preventing stroke through research.
+At the Petznick Stroke Center at Barrow Neurological Institute, we are committed to providing excellent care, informing the community about prevention through control of risk factors, and finding new ways of treating and preventing stroke through research.

 Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center has one of the most experienced and expert stroke programs in the country, caring for more stroke victims than any other center in the southwestern United States.